List of International Days of Yoga: 2024

 This year marks the 10th International Day of Yoga with the theme “Yoga for self and Society.”
 The goal is to transform yoga into a widespread movement that emphasizes women’s well-being and promotes global health and peace In India, a major event was held on the banks of Dal Lake in Srinagar, Jammu and Kashmir, with Prime Minister Modi attending the 10th International Yoga Day event.
 PM Modi noted that Yoga helps us live in the present moment without the baggage of the past, and pointed that yoga is becoming a popular in many countries including Turkmenistan, Saudi Arabia, Mongolia and Germany.
 In Bengaluru city, which is popular for its Tech companies, Yoga enthusiasts attempted to create the Guinness Book of World Record for most people performing the "Surya Namaskar" during the 10th International Day of Yoga.

 2025

 The theme of the 11th International Day of Yoga is “Yoga for One Health, One Earth.”

+2026

+In 2026, the theme for the 12th International Day of Yoga was "Yoga for Healthy Ageing," emphasizing the role of yoga in promoting lifelong health and well-being.